Vencordian/Vesktopian/README.md

-# Vesktop
+# VesktopPlus

-Vesktop is a custom Discord desktop app
+VesktopPlus is a custom Discord desktop app

 **Main features**:
-- Vencord preinstalled
+- VencordPlus pre-installed
 - Much more lightweight and faster than the official Discord app
 - Linux Screenshare with sound & wayland
 - Much better privacy, since Discord has no access to your system